 Activities & Things to Do

-If you want to keep the kids happy and occupied for the whole day then take them to the St Nicholas Park.
+If you want to keep the kids happy and occupied for the whole day then take them to St Nicholas Park.
 There will be something to keep them happy.
-There are various rides, fun-park, mini-golf and a swimming pool for kids up to 12 years.
+There are various rides, a fun park, mini-golf and a swimming pool for kids up to 12 years.
 If your child is sporty then they might want to do some climbing, fencing or play some tennis, which is also on offer.
 The water park offers canoes and boats for hire.

 The Mill Garden is situated on the banks of the River Avon and under the walls of Warwick Castle.
 Take a walk on one of the many trails around the castle.
 Enjoy the view of the castle and the ruined Medieval Bridge.
 This informal cottage garden has a plethora of plants, brush, and trees.

 Charlecote Park has stunning views across the beautiful River Avon.
 The park has been home to the Lucy family since the 12th century.
 There are portraits, objects they collected from around the world and the design influence they had on the house and parkland, which tells their story.
 Mary Elizabeth Lucy remodelled the house in Victorian times.
 The picturesque gardens include a formal parterre, woodland walk, and the wider parkland.
 The park is also home to a herd of fallow deer since Tudor times.

 Only 9 miles from Stratford upon Avon your dog will be wagging his tail as he explores the 120 acres of glorious parkland designed by Capability Brown with a lake, shop and art gallery plus tons of events throughout the year this dog friendly attraction is a big hit.

 Now you’ve discovered the best dog-friendly places in Warwickshire you might be looking at booking a holiday or long weekend here.
 So we have rounded up some of the best holiday accommodation and dog walks in Warwickshire.